LGBTQ rights in China: Zhou dynasty

-Several stories of homosexual love during the Zhou dynasty (c.
-1046–256 BCE) are well known, even to this day.
+Several stories of homosexual love during the Zhou dynasty are well known, even to this day.
 One such story refers to Duke Xian of Jin (reigned 676–651 BCE) planting a handsome young man in a rival's court in order to influence the other ruler with the young man's sexual charm and to give him bad advice.
-A more exalted example is the relationship of Mi Zixia (彌子瑕) and Duke Ling of Wei (衛靈公).
+A more exalted example is the relationship of Mi Zixia and Duke Ling of Wei.
 Mizi Xia's sharing of an especially delicious peach with his lover was referenced by later writers as yútáo (餘桃), or "the leftover peach".
 Another example of homosexuality at the highest level of society from the Warring States period is the story of King Anxi of Wei and his lover Lord Long Yang.

 Homosexuality was widely referenced during this period through popular literature.
 Poet Qu Yuan is said to have expressed his love for the ruling monarch, King Huai of Chu, through several of this works, most notably "Li Sao" and "Longing for Beauty".

 Imperial China

+Confucianism does not recognize homosexual marriage, but does not explicitly criminalize it either.
+Confucian values may support rejecting homosexuality in the sense of considering man and wife necessary in familial relations.
+Together with distinct gender roles, this can make Confucian society intolerant of homosexuality.
+But it does not strictly prohibit homosexuality, and allows or tolerates it if it does not interfere with familial relations or having children.
+Not all Confucian countries are intolerant of homosexuality.

+Taoism and later Buddhism are not known to have been homophobic.
+Indic philosophy preferred celibacy to procreation, as opposed to both western and Sinic philosophy which championed procreation and marriage.